OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 The XTypes Dynamic Language Binding defines a generic data container DynamicData and the interfaces DynamicDataWriter and DynamicDataReader.
 Applications can create instances of DynamicDataWriter and DynamicDataReader that work with various topics in the domain without needing to incorporate the generated code for those topics' data types.
 The system is still type safe but the type checks occur at runtime instead of at compile time.
-The Dynamic Language Binding is described in detail in section :ref:`xtypes--dynamic-language-binding-1`.
+The Dynamic Language Binding is described in detail in :ref:`xtypes--dynamic-language-binding-1`.

 .. _xtypes--examples-and-explanation: